Samsung Phone Catches Fire and Burns Man During Dinner

-ODESSA, FL (CBS Local) – Dave Warden III has an unfortunate story that he’ll be telling for a long time thanks to his Samsung phone.
+Odessa, Fla.
+(CBS Local)– Dave Warden III has an unfortunate story that he’ll be telling for a long time thanks to his Samsung phone.

 The Florida man claims his phone began to start smoking on the kitchen counter as he was finishing up dinner.

 Warden’s problems only got worse, as the smoke quickly turned into flames.
-The Samsung phone owner then attempted to throw the phone in the sink but missed it altogether.
+The Samsung phone owner then attempted to throw the phone in the sink, but missed the sink altogether.
 Warden said he was left with burns on his hands from the incident.

 “It burned for so long that we actually had enough time to grab my phone and actually get video of it burning up.”